SELoftus/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 91: Date: April 13, 2017

+**Today's Progress**: Page for #30Days30Sites, trying different card layouts with #Bootstrap 4.
+Also tested the Brackets text editor - so far so good.

 ### Day 90: Date: April 12, 2017

 **Today's Progress**: Page for #30Days30Sites, figures, figcaptions, and card layouts in #Bootstrap.